cypherkeil/color_demo/README.md

 ## RESTful API

 Here is a description of the API defined by the demo.
 There is no authentication.
+Color names in the uri omit the pound sign: `#`.
+So a uri for the color `#aabbcc` would be `/someone@somewhere.com/aabbcc`.

 ### GET /:user_email